 and

 After you figure out the TYPEs of programs you need for your child, visit the pages below for curriculum ideas.
-Be sure to pick curricula that fits your child’s needs based upon his specific learning disabilities.
+Be sure to pick the best home school curriculum that fits your child’s needs based upon his specific learning disabilities.
 In addition, be sure to consider your child’s learning style and your personal teaching style.
-Be sure to keep in mind, your child’s learning style is more important than your teaching style. 😉
+Be sure to keep in mind, your child’s learning style is more important than your teaching style.

 Pages with Home School Curriculum for Learning Disabilities: